-Chicken margherita is an easy and delicious meal bursting with cherry tomatoes, gooey mozzarella cheese, and garlicky pesto.
-From start to finish, this is a true one pan meal that's packed with flavor.
+Chicken Margherita is an easy and delicious meal bursting with cherry tomatoes, gooey mozzarella cheese, and garlicky pesto.
+From start to finish, this is a true one-pan meal that's packed with flavor.
 It's based on one of the Olive Garden’s signature dishes, so it’s sure to please everyone’s palates.

 Serve it with some pasta for a complete meal.
 Or you can try your hand at some breadsticks, so you can really feel like you’re at Olive Garden.

 Use a store-bought pesto to make meal prep easy or go completely homemade.
-Garden-grown basil at the end of summer are perfect for going into big batches of pesto that you can enjoy later in the year.
+Garden-grown basil at the end of summer is perfect for going into big batches of pesto that you can enjoy later in the year.

 - 1 pound boneless, skinless chicken breast